xbcsmith/epr-workshop/01-intro/00-basics.md

-## Introduction to Event Driven Microservice Architectures
+# Introduction to Event Driven Microservice Architectures

+## Introduction

 Imagine your CI/CD pipeline as a bustling kitchen, each task like chopping carrots or preheating the oven is an action.
 Now, think of Event Driven